alvamind/alvamind-workflow/README.md

 # 🌊 Alvamind Workflow

-A lightweight and flexible workflow automation library for JavaScript/TypeScript projects, powered by Bun.
+A lightweight and flexible workflow automation library for JavaScript/TypeScript projects.

 ## 🎯 Introduction